zontreck/NBTEditor/README.md

 4. To build the installer you will need Inno Setup installed.
 5. Add the path you installed IS to your path.
 6. Run compile.bat to both build and generate the setup file which will be placed into the out folder.
+7. Enable Developer Mode if you wish to run the output

 # MacOS